Bornean rhinoceros: Threats and conservation

-By the start of the 1900s, the Bornean rhinoceros was common throughout its native range.
-But the population has declined dramatically, and has been reduced to an estimated 15 individuals.
-It is thought to be extinct in East Malaysia and most of Kalimantan and now can only be found in East Kalimantan.
+At the start of the 1900s, the Bornean rhinoceros was common throughout its native range.
+Since then, the population has declined dramatically, and has been reduced to an estimated 15 individuals.
+It is thought to be extinct in East Malaysia and most of Kalimantan, and now can only be found in East Kalimantan.

 This animal is highly threatened by hunting, poaching for their horn, habitat loss, and by having a small, scattered population.

 In the 1930s, a huge wave of hunting by natives wiped out much of the rhino's population.
 The natives killed the rhinos and traded their horns to China.
 In traditional Chinese culture, rhino horns have special medicinal powers that can heal many ailments.
 Despite many scientific studies proving this to be false, the market of rhino horns for Chinese medicine has continued, leading to poachers having further decimated the Bornean rhino's population.
 Using mining and logging roads which cut through already fragmented rainforest, poachers were able to more easily track down rhinos.
 Poachers continue to be one of the largest threats to the Bornean rhinoceros and local wildlife patrols were increased in November 2015 to protect the remaining population.

 Beginning in the 1960s, large-scale logging for international consumption heavily degraded or completely cleared much of Borneo's rainforest.
 In 2013, it was found that 80% of Malaysian Borneo's forests were heavily impacted by logging.
 In the 1990s, palm oil became a huge industry in Borneo, having an even larger effect on rhinos and other native species.
-While animals can still survive in logged forests, palm oil plantations cannot support wildlife and thus completely wiping out the animals previously living in the area.
+While animals can still survive in logged forests, palm oil plantations cannot support wildlife and thus completely wiped out the animals previously living in the area.